 In Florida, the relationship between a landlord and a tenant can be established in any of three ways.
-That is, if the agreement is made orally, in written form, or once the landlord accepts a rent payment.
+That is, if the rental agreement is made orally, in written form, or once the landlord accepts a rent payment or a security deposit.

-Once a landlord-tenant relationship is established, a renter gains certain rights.
-For example, the right to live in a safe and habitable rental property and the right to a proper eviction process.
+Under the Florida landlord-tenant laws, once a landlord-tenant relationship is established, a renter gains certain rights.
+For example, the right to live in a safe and habitable rental premises and the right to a proper eviction process and return of their security deposit.

-As a landlord, you also obtain certain rights.
+As a landlord under Florida law, you also obtain certain rights.
 For instance, the right to receive timely rent payments and the right to be reimbursed for costs of fixing excessive property damage.
+Landlords should give written notice of any repairs needed.

 Are you starting out as a landlord?
 Are you looking to learn more about your rights and responsibilities?
 If so, here’s a basic overview of Florida’s landlord-tenant law.

 As a landlord in Florida, you have a responsibility to make certain disclosures to your tenant before they agree to rent your home.
+If a landlord fails to do this, it can spell trouble.
 They include:

 The following are the basic renters’ rights in the state of Florida.
 The right to: